gatgens/NavitiaSDK_android/docs/LineGroupsApi.md

 Boolean showCodes = true; // Boolean | show more identification codes String odtLevel = "all"; // String | odt level
 Integer distance = 200; // Integer | Distance range of the query.
-Used only if a coord is in the query String since = "since_example"; // String | filters objects not valid before this date String until = "until_example"; // String | filters objects not valid after this date Boolean disableGeojson = true; // Boolean | remove geojson from the response String filter = "filter_example"; // String | The filter parameter String originalId = "originalId_example"; // String | original uri of the object you want to query
+Used only if a coord is in the query DateTime since = new DateTime(); // DateTime | filters objects not valid before this date DateTime until = new DateTime(); // DateTime | filters objects not valid after this date Boolean disableGeojson = true; // Boolean | remove geojson from the response String filter = "filter_example"; // String | The filter parameter String originalId = "originalId_example"; // String | original uri of the object you want to query